WBGH-CD: History

-Newport announced on July 19, 2012, that it would sell twelve of its stations, including WBGH and WIVT, to Nexstar.
+Newport announced on July 19, 2012, that it would sell twelve of its stations, including WBGH and WIVT, to Nexstar Broadcasting Group.
 The sale was finalized on December 3.
 On September 16, 2013, it was announced that Mission Broadcasting would acquire WICZ and low-power MyNetworkTV affiliate WBPN-LP from the Stainless Broadcasting Company subsidiary of Northwest Broadcasting.
 Upon the deal's completion, the stations' operations would have been taken over by Nexstar making them sisters to WBGH and WIVT.
 In March 2015, Mission's purchase of WICZ and WBPN was canceled; as a result, Stainless withdrew the license assignment applications on March 18.

 News operation

 Throughout its entire existence, WBGH has never had its own news operation.
 In the late-1990s as a semi-satellite of WETM, it simulcast that station's local newscasts.
 After the sale to Ackerley in 2000, WIVT's weeknight newscasts began to be simulcast on WBGH.
 The early weeknight shows (from 5 to 6:30) eventually began originating from secondary studios in the Oakdale Mall in Johnson City featuring unique segments including exclusive musical performances.

 On June 5, 2009, WBGH and WIVT announced there would be a consolidation of news operations with WETM after Newport Television made across the board cuts.
 WBNG reported all but two people from the news staff and all production personnel for the news department would be terminated.
 The Press & Sun-Bulletin later identified the two personnel remaining as news director Jim Ehmke and news anchor Peter Quinn but also said fifteen other members of the original 28 person staff, including non-news personnel, would remain based in Binghamton.
 The two stations would continue to be locally operated and maintain engineer staff at the studios on Ingraham Hill Road.
 WBGH and WIVT then began simulcasting WETM's newscasts with only regional weather coverage of the Eastern Twin Tiers.

 A separate newscast specifically focusing on the Binghamton area was brought back to WBGH and WIVT on June 28, 2009, through a simulcast on both stations.
 This effort originally consisted of a 6 p.m. weeknight newscast entirely produced from WETM's studios in Elmira.
 Eventually, production of the news and sports portions of the broadcast shifted back to the Ingraham Hill Road facility.
 These segments are recorded earlier in the day (usually by 5 o'clock) and feature locally based photojournalists in Binghamton.
 A repeat of the 6 o'clock newscast at 11 was subsequently added to the schedules of WBGH and WIVT.
 During the broadcast, WSYR-TV in Syracuse provides a local weather forecast (featuring rotating meteorologists) that is also recorded in advance.
 Soon after adding the hyper-local Binghamton news, WIVT ceased simulcasting WETM's newscasts making the taped weeknight newscast the only local news shown on the station.
 However, WBGH continued to air WETM's weekend 11 p.m. newscast until some point in late 2013.